 If your request cannot be matched to your student record at the time of your order, further research will be needed by the Office of Academic Records to positively identify your student record.
 Such research will add approximately 2-3 business days to your request, and is only conducted during normal business hours when the University is open.
 If such research determines that your student record has a hold, you will receive an email notification informing you of the needed action.

-Under no circumstance will a transcript be released if a student’s account has a hold that prevents transcript release.
+Under no circumstances will a transcript be released if a student’s account has a hold that prevents transcript release.

-3. How much time does my eTranscript recipient have to download the document?
+3. How much time does my electronic transcript recipient have to download the document?

 The emailed download link is only available to recipients for 30 days from the date on the email.
 Thereafter, the link will expire, and a new request must be sent.

-4. How can I check the status of my eTranscript request?
+4. How can I check the status of my transcript request?

 You can track the status of your order by going to https://tsorder.studentclearinghouse.org/TrackOrder and entering your order number and email address.
-You will also receive several email confirmations, such as when your request has been received, when your transcript has been sent, and when your recipient has retrieved the transcript.
+You will also receive several email confirmations, such as when your request has been received, when your transcript has been sent (electronically or by mail), and when your recipient has retrieved the transcript (for electronic delivery only).
 Text message notifications are also available.

 1. What happens if I request the incorrect type of transcript (i.e. selected “Law School” but never attended the Law School, or “Undergraduate/Graduate” but only attended the Law School)?

-2. I'm having difficulty (or my recipient is having difficulty) opening the secure PDF eTranscript; must a certain PDF viewer application be used?
+2. I'm having difficulty (or my recipient is having difficulty) opening the secure PDF transcript; must a certain PDF viewer application be used?

 Yes, for the electronic PDF transcript to load correctly, you must open it with Adobe Acrobat Reader.
 Even if Adobe Acrobat Reader is already installed on your computer, the transcript may be opening in another program.
 First, save your electronic PDF transcript to your computer’s hard drive.
 Then, open it in Adobe Acrobat Reader.
 Make sure you download the transcript and then open it separately.
 To open the transcript in Adobe Acrobat Reader after download, follow the below instructions.